pulsar-edit/documentation/docs/core-packages-and-features/find-and-replace.md

 Press [[Esc]] while focused on the Find and Replace panel to clear the pane from your workspace.

-The Find and Replace functionality is implemented in the [find-and-replace](https://github.com/pulsar-edit/find-and-replace) package and uses the [scandal](https://github.com/pulsar-edit/scandal) Node module to do the actual searching.
+The Find and Replace functionality is implemented in the {find-and-replace}
+package and uses the [scandal](https://github.com/pulsar-edit/scandal) Node module to do the actual searching.